CodeIbo/Job-manager/README.md

 ## Hello! 🖐

-There I will be giving you feedback about updating process my aplication.
+Here I will be giving you feedback about updating process my aplication.

 Version 1.0 was relased!